donadonny/Fitting-Room/README.md

  * Allow reporting of photos
  * Make a progress bar for user to see photo upload progress
  * Have my account section with photos
  * Set up rating system for user likes or dislikes
+ * Create catchy launcher icon

 ### Known bugs/todo/ to fix:
  * Photos load slowly and not always